San Diego Staycation: Temecula Getaway

 Of course, we had been to Temecula a few times when we lived in San Diego, but back then, we only visited wineries and only went for the day.
 I was really surprised how many other options Temecula has to offer, including cool breweries and cocktail bars.
 So a Temecula Getaway is a perfect San Diego Staycation option, even if you don’t like wine!

-For this trip, I was invited by Visit Temecula and Travel Massive San Diego to check out some of the trendy new spots that make Temecula a great weekend getaway and I am sharing my favorite ones with you.
+For this trip, I was invited by Visit Temecula and Travel Massive San Diego to check out some of the trendy new spots that make Temecula a great weekend getaway from San Diego and I am sharing my favorite ones with you.

 First up were a wine tasting and some fancy food truck food at Vitagliano Winery.
 The Tuscan inspired winery has stunning grounds and is a popular wedding venue in the Temecula Valley.